9diov/Gruber-Interview/design.md

 Note that since the Earth is a sphere, those rectangles will have different size.
 However, the difference should still be smaller than the variations in cities' sizes.

+# Services topology

+In essence, we will have a cluster of geolocation index shards (and their replicas) alongs with multiple instances of other services that can use them (dispatching service would be one of those).
+One big remaining question would be topology of the network of services: which services are communicating with one another, and how should they be discovered.

+Take the aforementioned indexes, we can treat the cluster of geolocation indexes as a blackbox, and any outsider services would need to only know about one of the nodes in the cluster.
+Any node can redirect a request to the correct index node in the cluster.
+This has the disadvantage of small overhead (due to redirection).
+But it would be much simpler to interface with

+The other option is having any service that needs to interact with the index learning about all nodes in the cluster.
+While reducing the redirection, this has a huge cons of having to bundle the sharding algorithm with those services.
+It is likely to cause a lot of difficulties if we want to change how we shard our index.

+I don't know if one option is better than the other

 # Implementation of a node